Asif Ali To Work With A Debut Director Yet Again!

 Now, Asif Ali is all set to work with another debut film-maker soon.
 Reportedly, he will be teaming up with Vijesh Vijay, for a film, which has been titled as Mandaram.

-According to a report by Times Of India, Asif Ali will be seen sporting different get ups in this film, as the movie will be traversing through the different age groups of the character that he portrays.
+According to a report by Times Of India, Asif Ali will be seen sporting different get-ups in this film, as the movie will be traversing through the different age groups of the character that he portrays.

 The shoot of Mandaram has already begun and Asif Ali is expected to join the sets of the movie, once he completes the work of his other recent commitments.